Geometry of the minimal spanning tree of a random $3$-regular graph: Introduction

 \subsection{Organization of the paper}

-In Section \ref{sec:rg-models}, we describe the random graph models considered in this paper.
-Section \ref{sec:res} contains precise statements of our main results.
-We have deferred major definitions to Section \ref{sec:not}, where we also give the necessary background on results on scaling limits of critical random graph models.
-In Section \ref{sec:mst-properties} we list several properties of MSTs, describe the connection between MSTs and percolation and the so-called cycle-breaking algorithm.
-We also state a result (Theorem \ref{thm:derandomization}) central to our argument.
-The proofs of our main results are given in Section \ref{sec:proofs}.
-We close in Section \ref{sec:disc} by discussing the relevance of this work and related open problems.
+In Section~\ref{sec:rg-models}, we describe the random graph models considered in this paper.
+Section~\ref{sec:res} contains precise statements of our main results.
+We have deferred many definitions to Section~\ref{sec:not}, where we also give the necessary background on results on scaling limits of critical random graph models. \ch{The proofs of two results (Theorems~\ref{thm:scaling-connected} and~\ref{thm:scaling-given-degree-sequence}) stated in Section~\ref{sec:not} are outlined in Appendix~\ref{sec:appendix}.} In Section~\ref{sec:mst-properties} we list several properties of MSTs, and describe the connection between MSTs and percolation and the so-called cycle-breaking algorithm.
+We also state a result (Theorem~\ref{thm:derandomization}) central to our argument.
+In Section~\ref{sec:outline-of-proof}, we describe some of the ideas used in the proof of Theorem~\ref{thm:mst_CM}.
+The proofs of our main results are given in Section~\ref{sec:proofs}.
+In Section~\ref{sec:disc} we discuss the relevance of this work and related open problems.